Mitsubishi A6M5b Zero

 The

-wing skin was made of a heavier gage to allow for an increased diving
+wing skin was made of a heavier gauge to allow for an

 guns was replaced with a 13.2mm machine gun.